What is an Anxious Attachment Style in Adults?

 This post about anxious attachment in adults is the third in a series.
 So if you’re not familiar with the general concept of attachment styles or if you’d like a refresher, check out this earlier post that discusses it.

-The easiest way to conceptualize what anxious attachment in adults looks like is to think of a classically “clingy” person in a relationship.
-But while this “clinginess” is often portrayed in movies and TV as just an annoying character flaw, the truth is that there’s usually a really good reason that anxious people behave this way.
+The easiest way to conceptualize what an anxious attachment style in adults looks like is to think of a classically “clingy” person in a relationship.
+But while this “clinginess” is often portrayed in movies and TV as just an annoying character flaw (Stage 5 clinger Isla Fisher in Wedding Crashers comes to mind), the truth is that there’s usually a really good reason that anxious people behave this way.
 And it’s completely, 100% possible for people to change their attachment styles, so if you keep reading below and realize that this style sounds like you, don’t give up hope!

-What does anxious attachment in adults look like?
+What does an anxious attachment in adults look like?

 - A low sense of self-worth.
 This is the driving force behind the whole problem.
 Anxious attachers do not think that they deserve someone’s devotion and connection, so they have trouble believing it even when it’s right in front of them.